jaypee15/thistechthing/README.md

 ## Need Help?

-If you have questions, need assistance, or want to report an issue, please [create an issue](https://github.com/jaypee15/ThisTechThing/issues) or send a mail to [webmasterjp15@gmail.com].
+If you have questions, need assistance, or want to report an issue, please [create an issue](https://github.com/jaypee15/ThisTechThing/issues) or [reach me on twitter](https://twitter.com/johnofpaul).

 ## Contributors